Hitobashira: Maruoka Castle

 Maruoka Castle is one of the oldest surviving castles in Japan and is rumored to have been constructed with a human pillar which can be found in the legend of "O-shizu, Hitobashira".

 When Shibata Katsutoyo, the nephew of Shibata Katsuie, was building a castle in Maruoka, the stone wall of the castle kept collapsing no matter how many times it was piled up.
 There was one vassal who suggested that they should make someone a human sacrifice (hitobashira).
-O-shizu, a one-eyed woman who had two children and lived a poor life, was selected as the Hitobashira.
+O-shizu, a partially-blind woman who had two children and lived a poor life, was selected as the hitobashira.
 She resolved to become one on the condition that one of her children be made a samurai.
 She was buried under the central pillar of the castle keep.
 Soon after that the construction of the castle keep was successfully completed.
 But Katsutoyo was transferred to another province and her son was not made a samurai.
 Her spirit felt resentful and made the moat overflow with spring rain when the season of cutting algae came in April every year.
 People called it, "the rain caused by the tears of O-shizu's sorrow" and erected a small tomb to soothe her spirit.
-There was a poem handed down,"The rain which falls when the season of cutting algae comes Is the rain reminiscent of the tears of the poor O-shizu's sorrow".
+There was a poem handed down, "The rain which falls when the season of cutting algae comes Is the rain reminiscent of the tears of the poor O-shizu's sorrow".
 It has been commented that the instability of the walls of Maruoka Castle was likely caused by the design of the castle.
 Although built in the Momoyama period (1575-1600) the design is more indicative of earlier fortresses, the steep base features random-style stone piling which is suggested as the source of instability in the walls which may have led to the use of a human pillar during its construction.